Hire a Designer

 Create an Operations Manual

 John Suscovich of Farm Marketing Solutions suggests creating an operations manual that covers every step of the process, from packing your items for transportation to how you package them when customers buy.
 This allows you to keep all of your employees or helpers on the same page, making it easier for you and creating a more consistent experience for customers.
+An operations manual also aids in training new team members and ensures that quality and service standards are consistently met.

 Keep the Line Moving